jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 \frac{\partial J}{\partial score} = \frac{\partial J}{\partial out} \frac{\partial out}{\partial score}
 $$

-The loss signal is hard to propage backward if the score is in those region regardless of loss.
+The loss signal is hard to propage backward in those region regardless of loss.
 However, there is a way to solve this issue.
-The partial derviative of the sigmod function on that score can be small but we can make $$ frac{\partial J}{\partial out} $$ very large if that prediction is bad.
-The sigmod function squashes values by expontential function.
+The partial derviative of the sigmod function on that score can be small but we can make
+$$
+\frac{\partial J}{\partial out}
+$$
+very large if the prediction is bad.
+The sigmod function squashes values by expontentially.
 We need a cost function that punish bad prediction in the same scale to counter that.
 Squaring the error does not make it.
 Cross entropy works on logarithmic scale which punish bad prediction expotentially.
 That is why cross entropy cost function trains better than MSE on the classification problems.

-#### Margin loss/hinge loss/SVM

 ### Deep learing network (Fully-connected layers)

-### Log likelihood

 ### Network layers

-### Mini-batch gradient descent

 ### Regularization